 This rooftop bar is about as trendy and hipster as you get, but in the best possible way.
-On top of a multi-story car park in Peckham, Campari is the drink of choice here (try it in a sbagliato if you find it too bitter), but there are also other cocktails and the obligatory Pimm’s and lemonade.
+On top of a multi-story car park in Peckham, cocktails are the tipple of choice, from white negronis to moscow mules.

-Snacks are pretty good, too, so get some smoked paprika sweetcorn or sardines with tomatoes and oregano to have alongside your negroni.
+Snacks are pretty good, too, so get some smoked aubergine with sumac and pitta to have alongside your margarita.

 GIANT STEPS, Hackney Wick

-New for 2018, GIANT STEPS is a food, drink and music residency in east London’s Hackney Wick.
-Set up by Brilliant Corners and Analogue Foundation, the al fresco waterside terrace will see Morito, Brawn and Brilliant Corners cooking BBQ feasts throughout the summer.
-There’ll be a selection of natural wines and summery cocktails including white negronis and mezcal margaritas to sip on sunny days.
+GIANT STEPS is a food, drink and music residency in east London’s Hackney Wick.
+Set up by Brilliant Corners and Analogue Foundation, the al fresco waterside terrace sees Dhaba cooking up fiery Rajasthani stews, fluffy Biriyanis and tandoor grilled meats.
+There’s a selection of natural wines and summery cocktails including white port and tonic to sip on sunny days.

 CRATE Brewery, Hackney Wick

 There are few more lovely places to spend a sunny afternoon than on the canal outside CRATE’s tap room in Hackney.
 Each week there’s a selection of guest bottles from a fruity brown ale to a dark Indian pale ale as well as regular casks and kegs of zingy lemon gose, velvety Crate stout and a crisp Crate cider.

 They do great pizza, too, such as sage and truffle, middle eastern lamb and spicy salami.